Cat HealthMay 14, 2026

 Prevention Is Everything

-The cats I see on a regular schedule — every 6 to 8 weeks — are different animals.
+The cats we see on a regular schedule — every 6 to 8 weeks — are different animals.
 They move easier, they're more comfortable being handled, and honestly, they just seem happier.
 Their owners report less shedding around the house, fewer hairballs, and a cat that actually enjoys being touched.

 #cat grooming#matting#desert grooming#cat health#Tempe

-Ready to Book Your Cat With Stacey?
+Ready to Book Your Cat?

 Call (480) 897-7734 or visit us inside Fancy Pets Grooming in Tempe.